zphang/breast_cancer_classifier/README.md

 | 3     | 0.4181       | 0.3172       | 0.3174         | 0.0485          |

 ### Image-level

+Here we also upload *image-wise* model, which is different from and performs worse than the *view-wise* model described above.
+The csv output from *view-wise* model will be different from that of *image-wise* model in this section.
+Because this model has the benefit of creating predictions for each image separately, we make this model public to facilitate transfer learning.

 To use the *image-wise* model, run a command such as the following: